 A few interesting spots to visit:

-◊ Milos Mining Museum, with a lot of information about mining history and geological formations.
+◊ Milos Mining Museum: an interesting place with a lot of information about mining history and geological formations.

 The menu is handwritten in several different languages!
 The local food is delicious, and they serve traditional Greek specialties from local products.
 And if you like, you can leave feedback written on the back of your chair 🙂

-More about the fantastic Mastiha, unique product from Chios you can find here.
+For more information about the fantastic Mastiha, a unique product from Chios, click here.